 Default records

-The cartridge can generate two types of records, depending on your record model preference:- Variation Product records: create one record per product variant (default).
+The cartridge can generate three types of , depending on your record model preference:- Variation product records: create one record per product variant (default), with all properties at the root level of the Algolia record.

 Variant-level default model